The-Devoyage/mailer-connect/README.md

 ## Install

-After secure purchase from our [basetools account](https://basetools.io/checkout/wp7QYNNO), you will be granted access to the repo and package.
+After secure purchase from our , you will be granted access to the repo and package.

 `npm i @the-devoyage/mailer-connect`

+## Show Some Love

+Using the `mailer-connect` package? [$ - Show Some Love - $](https://basetools.io/checkout/wp7QYNNO)

 ## Usage